unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Base character:** The character emitted by a particular key when no modifiers are active.
 In ISO terms, this is group 1, level 1.

 **Base map:** A mapping from the positions to the base characters.
 There is only one base map per layout.
-The characters on this map can be output by not using any modifier keys.
+The characters on this map can be output without the use of any modifier keys.

 **Core keys:** also known as “alpha” block.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
 Usually this equates to the minimal keyset for a language as seen on mobile phone keyboards.
 Distinguished from the **frame keys**.